kaveriC/age_life_support_triage/README.md

 ## Life Support Episodes

 In looking at Crisis Standards of Care protocols, we wanted to include all patients who would unambiguously need life-support in an ICU during a crisis (inclusion criteria below).
 During a truly massive crisis, when rationing of critical care is required, some patients who would otherwise be in an ICU may be transferred to general ward floors.
-To capture the patients who need life support, we defined life support episodes (LSEs).
+To capture the patients who need definitively need life support, we defined life support episodes (LSEs).
 An LSE is a period of time during which any of the following criteria are met:

 1) requiring invasive or non-invasive mechanical ventilation
 2) hypoxic respiratory failure with an estimated arterial pressure of oxygen (PaO2) to fraction of inspired oxygen gas (FiO2) ratio less than 200